triton-inference-server/server/docs/inference_protocols.md

-* Ask Triton to execute the inference request using `TRITONSERVER_ServerInferAsync`. `TRITONSERVER_ServerInferAsync` is a asychronous call that returns immediately.
+* Ask Triton to execute the inference request using `TRITONSERVER_ServerInferAsync`. `TRITONSERVER_ServerInferAsync` is a asynchronous call that returns immediately.
 The inference response is returned via a callback into your application.
 You register this callback using `TRITONSERVER_InferenceRequestSetResponseCallback` before you invoke `TRITONSERVER_ServerInferAsync`.
 In